joaolaureano/joaolaureano/README.md

 👋 Hello there! 👋
 </h1>
 <h3> About me </h3>
-I am a full-stack developer whose main mission is to deliver my customer high-quality solutions.<br>
+I am a backend developer whose main mission is to deliver my customer high-quality solutions.<br>
 In my final year pursuing my Bachelor in Software Engineering.  <br>
 Loves to learn about Software Architecture and to apply them in my projects  <br>
 Enjoy participating in coding challenges <br>